pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

     Prediction time: 3.62s

-Now let's check what are the most likely tags in this song by averaging the predictions over the time axis:
+Now let's check what are the most likely tags in this song by averaging the predictions over the time:

 ```python